Solar panel efficiency: most efficient solar panels in 2021

 As solar panels get older, their ability to convert sunlight into solar power drops.
-Since premium efficiency panels already start with a high efficiency rating, as they degrade, they will still have a relatively high efficiency.
-This means they can produce more energy over time as compared to standard efficiency panels.
+Since premium efficiency panels already start with a high efficiency rating, as they degrade, they will still be relatively efficient.
+This means they can have higher energy production over the lifespan of the system as compared to standard efficiency panels.

 Besides producing more energy over time, high efficiency solar panels have the ability to produce more energy per square foot of roof space.
 This is because they turn more of the sunlight that hits the roof into solar energy.

 If you have a limited amount of space on your rooftop where solar can be installed, premium efficiency panels may be the best solar panels for your home.

 In most cases, you can get high-quality, standard-efficiency solar panels and cover all of your electricity needs.
 Then, you don’t have to worry about paying a premium for the extra efficiency.